sonata-project/SonataCoreBundle/docs/reference/form_types.rst

 .. warning::

-    ``DoctrineORMSerializationType`` cannot be used directly with Symfony3.0, you need to extends the class ``BaseDoctrineORMSerializationType`` with an empty class to have an unique FQCN.
+    ``DoctrineORMSerializationType`` cannot be used directly with
+    Symfony3.0, you need to extend the class ``BaseDoctrineORMSerializationType`` with an empty class to have a unique FQCN.